kat-tax/figma-to-react-native/README.md

-Source of plugins at: https://www.figma.com/@kattax
+Source of plugins & widgets at: https://figma.com/@kattax